imandeepkaur/fabulous/README.md

 ### What's the problem?

-1. Mental health issue, stress levels has tremendously increased for everyone across the globe due to pandemic.
+1. Mental health issues, stress levels have tremendously increased for everyone across the globe due to pandemic.
 Everyone is trying to adapt the new normal as per best of their capacity but the new normal has affected working parents the most and taking a toll on mental and physical health.
-1. Taking care of kids, household chores along with working from home has left little to no time for parents to look after own health.
+1. Taking care of kids, household chores along with working from home has left little to no time for parents to look after their own health.
-1. Kids feeling bored while school are closed and cannot play with their friends.
+1. Kids feeling bored while schools are closed and cannot play with their friends.
 1. Businesses like gym, fitness classes, dance classes, summer camps etc. put on hold due to large head counts to avoid the spread of virus resulting businesses are in loss and looking for remote working options.

 ### How can technology help?

-Tchnology can help create one stop solution for all these challenges – people trying to attain work life balance along with focus on health and fitness, for kids to keep them engaged in a healthy way and also for small business owners so they can provide their services remotely and finding appropriate online resources is important as well.
+Technology can help create one stop solution for all these challenges – people trying to attain work life balance along with focus on health and fitness, for kids to keep them engaged in a healthy way and also for small business owners so they can provide their services remotely and finding appropriate online resources is important as well.

 ### The idea

-The platform will provide custom solution to everyone's need for example, customized health & fitness plan, diet plan, exercise for mental health, how to keep your kids engaged - suggesting activities as per child's age, joining a community to virtually bring us all together.
+The platform will provide custom solutions to everyone's need for example, customized health & fitness plan, diet plan, exercise for mental health, how to keep your kids engaged - suggesting activities as per child's age, joining a community to virtually bring us all together.
-Idea is to build a Tailored solution serving multiple needs hence user don’t need to access multiple apps.
+The idea is to build a Tailored solution serving multiple needs hence users don’t need to access multiple apps.
 The solution will be available both on Web and Mobile App with following components.
 1. Health and fitness
 1. Kid’s activities
 1. Entertainment